ashlink11/dev/README.md

 ## [License](LICENSE)

+Thir project uses the General Assembly website template called the [browser template](https://git.generalassemb.ly/ga-wdi-boston/browser-template).
+There are separate licenses for the software and the content.

+From the General Assembly [browser template](https://git.generalassemb.ly/ga-wdi-boston/browser-template) license:
+1. All content is licensed under a CC­BY­NC­SA 4.0 license.
+2. All software code is licensed under GNU GPLv3.
+For commercial use or alternative licensing, please contact legal@ga.co.

+### Software License
-My project has a [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
-It is GPL-3.0-or-later.
-The type is [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), meaning:
+My project's software has a [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).
+Specifically, the license is GPL-3.0-or-later.

+More info about this GNU GPLv3 license: Copyright © 2007 [Free Software Foundation, Inc.](https://fsf.org/)

+All of my other tech dependencies have [MIT license](https://jquery.org/license/).
+The MIT License is compatible with my project because it can be re-licensed under other licenses.
+The MIT License is compatible with many copyleft licenses, such as the GNU General Public License (GPL).
+It is open-source and free (in the sense of 'freedom').

+### Content License
+The license of General Assembly's content (not software) is [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), meaning:

 You are free to:
 * Share — copy and redistribute the material in any medium or format